 So, if the spouse of a widow (or widower) was receiving or was eligible for a benefit that was larger than the widow’s own benefit, it’s possible that the widow could receive a bigger monthly benefit by switching to survivor’s benefits.

-According to the audit report from the Social Security Administration’s Office of the Inspector General, a person generally may be entitled to survivor’s benefits if all of the following apply:
+According to the audit report from the SSA’s Office of the Inspector General, a person generally may be entitled to survivor’s benefits if all of the following apply:

 - He or she was married to a Social Security recipient.

 - He or she has reached age 60 (or age 50 if disabled).

 - His or her own retirement benefit is less than the deceased’s benefit.